hangalice2156/RimWorld-ChineseTraditional/README.md

 Traditional Chinese translation of RimWorld.

-See this page for license info:
+See this page for license info and guideline for how to contribute to translation:

 <http://ludeon.com/forums/index.php?topic=2933.0>

 ===========================

-# RimWorld-ChineseTraditional
+## RimWorld-ChineseTraditional

 RimWorld 繁體中文化(台灣)